An Optimistic Algorithm for Online Convex Optimization with Adversarial Constraints: Introduction

+One subcategory of OCO problems is \textit{adversarial contextual bandits} (\citealp{auer2002nonstochastic}; \citealp{beygelzimer2011contextual}).
+In that setting, the learner receives contextual information from the environment, then she selects one action among $K$ available, and only observes the loss of the chosen action.
+The learners aims to minimize its cumulative loss. \citet{sun2017safety} introduced \textit{sequential risk constraints in contextual bandit}, where, in addition to the loss for each action, the environment generate a risk for each action.
+In addition to minimizing the cumulative loss, the learner wants to keep the average cumulative risk bounded by a predefined safety threshold.

-Recent work in OCO has considered settings in which the adversary is \emph{predictable}---i.e., not entirely arbitrary---aiming to obtain improved regret bounds.
-For example, \citet{chiang2012online,rakhlin2013optimization} studied the case in which using the previous function $f_\tm$ is used as a prediction at the current time step (i.e., $\hat f_t = f_\tm$).
+Recent work in OCO has considered settings in which the adversary is \emph{predictable}---i.e., not entirely arbitrary---aiming to obtain improved regret bounds \citep{chiang2012online, rakhlin2013online, rakhlin2013optimization, mohri2016accelerating, joulani2017modular}.
 They showed that the regret improved from $O(\sqrt{T})$ to $O(\sqrt{\err{f}})$ where $\err{f}$ is a measure of the cumulative prediction error.
-This optimistic framework has also been studied in the COCO setting by \citet{qiu2023gradient}, who focused on \textit{time-invariant constraints}.
-Those authors established a similar bound for regret with $O(1)$ violations.
-This line of work was pursued further in \citet{anderson2022lazy}, who, considering the case of the case of \textit{adaptive} constraints and perfect predictions, established a $O(1)$ bound on regret with constraint violations of the order $O(\sqrt{T})$.
+The optimistic framework has also been studied in the COCO setting by \citet{qiu2023gradient}, who focused on \textit{time-invariant constraints}, ($\forall t, g_t := g)$ and the time varying constraints was pursued in \citet{anderson2022lazy}, who established bounds for specific cases (e.g perfect loss predictions, linear constraints).

 In the current paper we go beyond earlier work to consider the case of adversarial constraints.
-Specifically, our contributions are as follows: \begin{enumerate} \item We present the first algorithm to solve COCO problems in which the constraints are adversarial but also predictable.
-We present a meta-algorithm that, when built on an optimistic OCO algorithm, achieves $O(\sqrt{\err{f}})$ regret and $O((\sqrt{\err{g}} + G) \log T)$ constraint violation. \item When applied to problems having fixed constraints our meta-algorithm achieves a $O(\sqrt{\err{f}})$ regret and $O(\log T)$ constraint violation, matching previous work up to a $\log T$ term. \end{enumerate}
+Our main contribution is the following: \textit{We present the first algorithm to solve COCO problems in which the constraints are adversarial but also predictable, achieving $O(\sqrt{\err{f}})$ regret and $\tilde O(\sqrt{\err{g^+}})$ constraint violation in the general convex case}.
+More precisely: \begin{enumerate} \item We present a meta-algorithm that, when built on an optimistic OCO algorithm, achieves $O(\sqrt{\err{f}})$ regret and $\tilde O(\sqrt{\err{g^+}})$ constraint violation who matches the best COCO algorithm by \citet{sinha2024optimal} in the worst case. \item Our algorithm is computationally efficient as it relies only on a projection on the simpler set $\cset$ at each time step, instead of convex optimization steps. \item Furthermore, the same meta algorithm can be used to prove dynamic regret guarantees $\tilde O(\sqrt{P_T\err{f}})$ with similar constraint violation guarantees $\tilde O(\sqrt{P_T\err{g^+}})$. \item Finally, we show that our method can be used to solve the adversarial contextual bandits problem with sequential risk constraints, providing a $O(\sqrt{\err{f}} T^{1/3})$ regret and $O(\sqrt{\err{g^+}} T^{1/3})$ constraint violation. \end{enumerate} Our theoretical framework exploits state-of-the-art methods from both optimistic OCO and constrained OCO.